top of page

 Disadvantages:

-• More complex design: The direct coupling of the magnet armature and the membrane increases the number of moving parts.
+• More complex design: The coupling of armature and membrane can make maintenance more complex compared to simpler designs.

-• Larger size: Due to the more complex mechanics, positively guided valves are often larger.
+• Regular inspection: Due to the more complex mechanics, regular inspection is recommended.

 Your contact for high-quality and reliable valve solutions.